Black hole images as probes of thermodynamic evolution: Image Evolution in Different thermodynamic processes

 Mathematically, $M(r_h)$ again decreases at small $r_h$ before increasing at larger $r_h$.
 Physically, however, the first law now takes its extended form, ${\rm d}M = T\,{\rm d}S + V\,{\rm d}P$, which implies

-Compared with Eq.~\eqref{eq:ddmrh1}, the extended first law introduces an additional term $V\,{\rm d}P/{\rm d}r_h$, where the thermodynamic volume satisfies $V>0$ and ${\rm d}P/{\rm d}r_h$ exhibits a characteristic van der Waals–type behavior, becoming strongly negative at small $r_h$.
-As a result, ${\rm d}M/{\rm d}r_h$ can vanish or even turn negative, so $M(r_h)$ no longer needs to be truncated and its nonmonotonic behavior is preserved.
+Compared with Eq.~\eqref{eq:ddmrh1}, the extended first law introduces an additional term $V\,{\rm d}P/{\rm d}r_h$.
+The thermodynamic volume satisfies $V>0$ and ${\rm d}P/{\rm d}r_h$ exhibits a characteristic van der Waals–type behavior, which becomes strongly negative at small $r_h$.
+As a result, ${\rm d}M/{\rm d}r_h$ can vanish or even turn negative, allowing $M(r_h)$ to avoid truncation and retain its nonmonotonicity.
+Figures~\ref{fig:xdt2} and \ref{fig:xdt1} display the $M(r_h)$ and $P(r_h)$ curves for temperatures above, below, and equal to the critical value $T_c$, respectively, where $T_c$ is likewise obtained by solving the two criticality conditions:

-These distinct behaviors of $M(r_h)$ in the two ensembles lead directly to different monotonic properties of the photon--sphere radius $r_{\rm ps}(r_h)$.
-Figure~\ref{fig:rps} displays the corresponding numerical results, which are fully consistent with the above analysis.
-Given the central role of the photon sphere in black hole imaging, it is then natural to expect that both the shadow and accretion--disk images inherit these monotonic or nonmonotonic features.
-If so, the evolution of black hole images may provide an observational handle for distinguishing different thermodynamic processes.